tock/tock/doc/reference/trd-appid.md

 exact `id` values used is an internal implementation decision for the implementer of `Compress`.
 Doing so more cleanly decouples modules through APIs and does not leak internal state.

-`ShortID` values MUST be locally unique among running processes.
-The mapping between global application identifiers and `ShortID` values MUST be deterministic.

-Short IDs are locally unique for three reasons.
-First, it simplifies process management and naming: a particular application identifier uniquely identifies a running process.
-Second, it ensures that resources bound to an application identifier (such as non-volatile storage) do not have to handle concurrent accesses from multiple processes.
-Finally, generally one does not want two copies of the same Application running: they can create conflicting responses and behaviors.

 `ShortID` values MAY persist across boots and restarts of a process binary.
 If `ShortID` is derived from a global application identifier,